WUSTL-GIS-Programming-spring-2014/classinfo/syllabus.md

 Grade is percent out of 1000 points.

 Quizzes will generally be three to five questions.
+All assignments except assignments 7 and 8 are written in python and turned in on github.
-All assignments except assignment 9 are written in python and due at the beginning of the next class on github.
+All assignments except assignment 6 are due at the beginning of the next class.

 ####Assignment grading
 15 pts Commenting and coding style